 In all cases UKAS recommends that organisations initially contact their LAB (where available) to discuss how the LAB can support their needs prior to seeking accreditation from UKAS.

-Please be aware that UKAS will actively seek cooperation from the LAB when conducting assessments in countries where there is a LAB that is a member of the IAF or ILAC multi-lateral agreements, this may include the LAB observing the assessment or forming part of the assessment team.
+UKAS will actively seek cooperation from the Local Accreditation Body (LAB) when conducting assessments in countries where there is a LAB that is a member of the IAF or ILAC multi-lateral agreements.
+This may include the LAB observing the assessment or forming part of the assessment team.
 If the organisation has previously held accreditation from their LAB, UKAS will request information from the LAB as to the reason why accreditation is no longer in place for that organisation.